NXP/dpdk/README_nxp_dpaa.txt

 -	The code is not optimized for the performance.

 Code Location: stash
-Branch: v16.07-nxp-rc1
+Branch: 16.04-qoriq
 Tag:

-DPDK base version used: DPDK Upstream Master branch (479e160b2) More info on DPDK :  www.dpdk.org
+DPDK base version used: Release 16.04
+More info on DPDK :  www.dpdk.org

 LS2 Release - SDK2.0